tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - there's a causative link between EBV and MS, want to target EBV-infected B cells (EBV transforms B cells for life upon infection)
 # Advances in immune checkpoint inhibitor combination strategies for microsatellite stable colorectal cancer
  - microsatellite stable (MSS) colorectal tumors are immune-cold
+# Advances in immune checkpoint inhibitors induced-cardiotoxicity
+ - ICIs promote formation of cardiac troponin I (cTnI) that indues cardiac dysfunction and myocardial dilatation
+ - ICIs can inhibit Tregs, leading to loss of self-tolerance
 # Advances in research on molecular markers in immune checkpoint inhibitor-associated myocarditis
  - PD-L1 expressed on tumor cells, binds to PD-1 on T cells, inhibits T cell activation
  - CTLA-4 expressed on tumor infiltrating Tregs, binds to B7 on surface of APCs